kubeslice/router-sidecar/README.md

 ```

 2. Adjust the `VERSION` variable in the Makefile to change the docker tag to be built.
    Image is set as `docker.io/aveshasystems/router-sidecar:$(VERSION)` in the Makefile.
-Change this if required
+Change this if required.

 ```console
 make docker-build